israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 Given that 40 hours per week is about the same as 173 hrs per month, when employees work 190 monthly hours (43-hr workweek, which is closet to a normal 40-hr work week), they are least likely to leave according to the chart above for partial dependence of feature = average monthly hours.
 At 250 ave monthly hrs, which is ~63 hrs per week, employees are most likely to leave.
 Also, at < 40 hrs per week, the employees tend to leave as well.

 As for employee satisfaction, it is no surprise that less employee satisfaction is a predictor of turnover.
-See partial dependence chart below.
+Refer to the partial dependence chart.
 Satisfaction of 0.1 or less is a definite walk.

-As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity else where.
+As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity elsewhere.

 As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
 Perhaps, after stock options have vested.

-Also it is not unexpected that number of projects affects employee turnover.
+Also, it is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.

 ### Recommendation/Next Steps:
-Find ways to reduce long workweeks (< 45 hrs per week), perhaps by looking into employees workload, or number of projects.
+Find ways to reduce long workweeks (< 45 hrs per week), perhaps by looking into employees' workload, or number of projects.
-Look into ways to alleviate the load on those with 6 or more projects--possible hiring more help?
+Look into ways to alleviate the load on those with 6 or more projects--possibly hiring more help?
 This in turn could help with the monthly hours worked.
-Ascertain why employees leave at 5 years of enture.
+Ascertain why employees leave at 5 years of tenure.
 For employees with excellent evaluations, discuss what incentives would help keep these talented individuals.